mikimer/LoRa/README.md

 The hardware is assembled.
 You still have a few steps to go but you're getting close!

-1. Open your Arduino code that you customized with your unique `Network_ID` and `Network_key`.
+1. Open the Arduino code.
+2. If you haven't already, ensure that you customize the code with your unique `Network_ID` and `Network_key`.
-2. Use the USB Type A-B cable to connect the Arduino to your computer.
+3. Use the USB Type A-B cable to connect the Arduino to your computer.
-3. Upload the code from your IDE to the Arduino.
+4. Upload the code from your IDE to the Arduino.
    a.
 In the 'Tools' tab, select the 'Arduino/Genuino Uno' board, and the port corresponding to your USB cable _(/dev/cu.usbmodem1411 for Mac)_
    b.
 Open the `Serial Monitor` window in the IDE.
    c.
 Select 9600 baud as a baude rate
    d.
 Click on the `upload` arrow
    e.
 Wait until it is 'Done uploading.'
-4. You can monitor the Arduino in the Serial Monitor window -- things are good when you see `Successfully joined the LoRa network.
+5. You can monitor the Arduino in the Serial Monitor window -- things are good when you see `Successfully joined the LoRa network.
     Arduino is beginning to read the sensors and send data...`
-5. Play with your three sensors and check if the data comes through on your Senet account.
+6. Play with your three sensors and check if the data comes through on your Senet account.
    _Notice that the_ 'time_threshold' _is set at 900.
 The data will be sent every 15 minutes unless you click the button 10 times in a row._

 You're sending data via LoRa, congratulations!